facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 } ZEND_HASH_FOREACH_END();
 ```

-So the point is that the check (*do_inherit_constant_check()*) is called by a function (*zend_do_implement_interface()*) which is simply not called in case of implementors derived classes.
+Therefore, the point is that the check (*do_inherit_constant_check()*) is called by a function (*zend_do_implement_interface()*) which is not called in case of implementors derived classes.
 Besides, PHP source code lists seven tests for interface constants inheritance and all of them only test direct inheritance.
-So, there's nothing that could make us think it's not a wanted (or tolerated) behaviour.
+Therefore, nothing could make us think this is not a wanted (or tolerated) behaviour.

 # Late static bindings

 Anyway, is that a real problem?
-For sure, knowing how [late static bindings](https://www.php.net/manual/en/language.oop5.late-static-bindings.php) feature works, can help you to avoid risky practices.
+For sure, knowing how [late static bindings feature](https://www.php.net/manual/en/language.oop5.late-static-bindings.php) works helps you avoid risky practices.
-Take a look at the following code
+Take a look at the following code:

 ```php
 <?php